Game

 Captivate

 Partner learners.
-Use guidelines in Teacher's Guide for options to set up partners.
-Learners stand on opposite sides of a line, approximately 10 to15 feet apart.
+Use guidelines in Effective Strategies for Grouping Learners blog for options to set up partners.
+Learners stand on opposite sides of a line, approximately 10 to 15 feet apart.
 Call out an action from the list below.
 Learners then walk (or teacher-selected locomotor movement) to the center to meet their partner.
 After completing the action, each partner returns to their original place.

 Say: Let’s talk about how we can move throughout the day!